 (Note: To work properly, there must always be at least one Shape in your stack.)

-Now, Let's learn to Run the code so we can see the Box in the 3D Viewer.
+- Click Next to learn how to Run the code and see the Box in the 3D Viewer.

 Step 6: Run It!